Harvey Fuson, Joan on donkey, and

-Cumberland Gap Tennessee Genealogy and History Group, Inc., A.K.A (CGTGHG) which purpose is to record and preserve.
+Cumberland Gap Tennessee Genealogy and History Group, Inc., A.K.A.
+(CGTGHG) which purpose is to record and preserve.
 The goal of the group is to promote Genealogy with the recording of Pioneers and their Descendants while also preserving and recording Cumberland Gap’s history.
 The CGTGHG hopes the Nation will get behind the group by submitting pioneers' names, stories, pictures and Genealogies to be preserved for future generations to come.
-Email your submissions to David Nelson
+Email your submissions to David Nelson.
+With an overall goal to build a Research Center and Museum here in Cumberland Gap.

 CGTGHG is a 501(c)(3) educational, non-profit group and operates according to its by-laws.
 All donations are tax deductible.